ConnectHolland/sqlalchemy-filters/README.md

 ```

 The automatic join will inner join relationships by default, to
-outer join a relationship add the `outer_join` property to yur spec:
+outer join a relationship add the `outer_join` property to your spec:

 ``` {.sourceCode .python}
 filter_spec = [